FossifyOrg/General-Discussion/README.md

 ## FAQ

-### How do I suggest an improvement, ask a question or report an issue?
+### How do I suggest an improvement, ask a question, or report an issue?

 1. This general discussion repository is used for bugs and suggestions that affect multiple apps.
 For issues affecting only 1 app, use its separate repository.
 2. If you are reporting a bug, provide steps for reproducing, and mention your app and OS version.